cogmaster-stats/r-cogstats/01-intro-lab.md

 range(x)
 ```

+since the `range()` function returns the minimum and maximum values of a list of numbers.

 Moreover, we can save the above results in another variable, say, `res`:

 ```r
 res <- c(min(x), max(x))
 ```

 To display values stored in `res`, we would just type the name of the variable at R prompt or use `print(res)`.
 However, in interactive mode, we rarely need to use a `print()` statement: